phoenixframework/phoenix/bonus_guides/G_static_assets.md

 - [`css-brunch`](https://github.com/brunch/css-brunch) is the main CSS processing plugin.
 Without it  CSS files will be ignored.

 It is very easy to add more plugins.
-We can find a plethora of Brunch plugins [here](http://brunch.io/plugins.html) and [here](https://www.npmjs.com/search?q=brunch).
+We can find a plethora of Brunch plugins [on the Brunch website](http://brunch.io/plugins.html) and [among NPM packages](https://www.npmjs.com/search?q=brunch).

 The order in which plugins run is defined by the order in which they appear in `package.json`.